County Board of Education may increase property tax

 Carroll County taxpayers may be seeing a tax bill that could be slightly higher than they received last year, according to a tentative decision made by the members of the Carroll County Board of Education at their regular scheduled monthly meeting earlier this month.

-At the July 21 meeting held in the Gammon Board Room at the system's board of education office on Independence Drive in Carrollton, the board members tentatively adopted a millage rate which will require an increase in property taxes by 3.71 percent.
+At the July 21 meeting held in the Gammon Board Room at the system’s board of education office on Independence Drive in Carrollton, the board members tentatively adopted a millage rate which will require an increase in property taxes by 3.71%.

 The proposed increase would result in a millage rate of 17.500 mills, which would be 0.626 mills higher compared to the roll back rate.
 Further stated in the notice, which will be published in the county’s legal organ, was the that without this tentative increase, the millage rate will be no more than 16.874 mills.